GM Sufficiency Programme

 Overview

-Develop, finance and structure major capital investment to create a new Greater Manchester shared children’s residential care service.
+We will develop, finance and structure a major capital investment to create a new Greater Manchester shared children’s residential care service.
+It will deliver a significant system change and improve the lives of children and young people living in residential care in our region.

-• The first stage of our ambition is to create around 10 new Homes across different service categories:
+The first stage of our ambition is to create around 10 new Homes across 3 different service cohorts:

-• Long term care contracts procured, giving financial certainty to providers, and eliminating occupancy, property, inflation and financing/interest rate risks.
+Long term care contracts will be procured, giving financial certainty to providers, and eliminating occupancy, property, inflation and financing/interest rate risks.

-• Public sector partners to support the necessary recruitment & retention programme, with an attractive employment offer including training & progression routes.
+Public sector partners will support the necessary recruitment & retention programme, with an attractive employment offer including training & progression routes.

 Project 2: Growth Partnerships